Vicente Riva Palacio: Life

 In 1845 Riva Palacio entered college at San Gregorio, graduating in 1854 with a law degree.
 Riva Palacio was not only a lawyer but a general, diplomat, politician, historian and a writer.
 After Riva Palacio received his degree in law he continued working while going to war.
-Riva Palacio participated in the liberal Plan de Ayutla that ousted Antonio López de Santa Anna and fought against the Second French intervention (1862–67).
+Riva Palacio participated in the liberal Plan of Ayutla that ousted Antonio López de Santa Anna and fought against the Second French intervention (1862–67).
 In 1858 and through April 1860, he was in prison because of his liberal ideas.
 After prison, he became member of the Chamber of Deputies, its president in 1861, and wrote for the newspaper La Orquesta.
 In 1862, Riva Palacio became governor of the State of Mexico.
 Then in 1865, he founded and published a newspaper called El Pito Real.
 Also in 1865, he became governor of Michoacán due to the death of General José María Arteaga, Riva Palacio was then named general and chief of the central army.
 In 1867 he published another newspaper called El Radical, which lasted until 1873.
 After El Radical he published another newspaper called El Hijo del Ahuizote.
 In 1876 he resigned as governor to dedicate himself to writing.
 During the dictatorship of Porfirio Díaz in 1884, he was accused of conspiracy and was imprisoned, where he wrote his second volume of what became the five-volume México a través de los siglos.
 After prison Riva Palacio retired from the military and left for Spain where he met Spanish artists and politicians.
 In 1896, Vicente Riva Palacio died in Madrid.